meisl/logicly/README.md

      10 |  1 |  0 |           10 |  1 |  0 |
         +----+----+              +----+----+
 ```
-On the right-hand side I've already filled in the remaining Don't cares such that we get pairs of identical rows,
+On the right-hand side I've already filled in the remaining Don't cares such that we get pairs of identical *rows* (00/01 and 11/10),
 which leaves us with a Karnough map of only 2 variables, namely D3 and D0:
 ```
     Q0